rosschapman/internetross/blog.md

 Tags: *React, data, actions, code duplication, DRY*
 **4/1/2020**

 Have you ever noticed yourself going to unnecessary lengths to avoid repetition in your  code despite the fact that requirements actually represent a complicated world?
 I swear the longer I write code in the industry the more DRY feels like a leaky ideological imposition that drifts from "knowledge" duplication into code/documentation -- ie text artifact -- duplication.
 Sigh.
-This is a nuance we lose too easily by the repetitive  peddling (pun intended, irony not) of the shorthand DRY; which I suppose also reveals the danger of the supremacist tendency of the axiomatic; axioms all-to-easily claim ontological root.
+This is a nuance we lose too easily by the ad nauseum peddling of the shorthand DRY; which I suppose also reveals the danger of the supremacist tendency of the axiomatic; axioms all-to-easily claim ontological root.
 Especially in the minds of early career folks or folks emerging from industry founding fathers cargo cults.

 > Every piece of ***knowledge*** must have a single, unambiguous, authoritative representation within a system.
 > <footer><small><cite>The Pragmatic Programmer</cite>, [emphasis mine]</small></footer>